Willingdon and Jevington

-Willingdon and Jevington is one of the civil parishes in the Wealden District of East Sussex, England.
+Willingdon and Jevington is a civil parish in the Wealden District of East Sussex, England.
 The two villages lie one mile (1.6 km) south of Polegate.
 Willingdon is part of the built-up area which is Eastbourne, and lies on the main A22 road, whilst Jevington is on a minor road leading to Friston.
+In 2011 the parish had a population of 7440.
 The civil parish was formed on 1 April 1999 from "Jevington" and "Willingdon" parishes.
-In addition under the name of Willingdon it is also an electoral ward.
+Under the name of Willingdon it is also an electoral ward.

 The villages

 Willingdon

-Willingdon ancient ecclesiastical parish stretched across the entire north of the town of Eastbourne, reaching the English Channel at Langney Point.
-It included Hampden Park, now also part of the Eastbourne area.
-See map here: Willingdon was the base for the local village of the same name in George Orwell's Animal Farm.
-The Red Lion Inn is also a real place in the village.
+Willingdon is two villages, Upper and Lower Willingdon.
+The ancient ecclesiastical parish of Willingdon stretched across the north of the town of Eastbourne, reaching the English Channel at Langney Point.
+The original part of the village is located around the present day ‘Church Street’ and ‘Wish Hill’, as shown on an old map of the area.
+The old parish of Willingdon included Hampden Park, now also part of the Eastbourne area.
+See map here:

-Willingdon is in fact two villages, (Upper Willingdon and Lower Willingdon).
+Willingdon is the name of the village in George Orwell's Animal Farm and the pub in the book is also The Red Lion.

 Jevington

 Jevington lies on a minor road between Polegate and Friston.
-The Jevington parish church is dedicated to St Andrew, and contains Saxon elements (including a tower) as well as many other medieval architectural features, including a 14th-century font.
+The Jevington Church of England parish church is dedicated to St Andrew and is a Grade I listed building.
+It contains Saxon elements (including a tower) as well as many other medieval architectural features, including a 14th-century font.
 A rare elm cultivar 'Serpentina' grows in the grounds.
 The parish takes in the hamlet of Filching and also Wannock.

-The village pub is called The Eight Bells.
-The Hungry Monk restaurant claimed fame as the birthplace of banoffee pie, though it is now closed and has been turned into cottages.
+Jevington is a former estate village owned in the 19th century by the Duke of Devonshire who used part of it as a training centre for his race-horses.
+In 1896 he sold the estate village and 1,000 acre farm to Charlie Wood, one of the premier jockeys of the late -Victorian period who continued to train horses on the Sussex Downs until 1919.
+Race horse training continues at Jevington in the early 21st century containing the yard of trainer Anna Newton-Smith.